File Properties Viewer

 The command can be invoked via command palette, keyboard shortcut or from either the tab context menu, or the project explorer file context menu.

-A view like this will be opened for the respective file:
+A similar view will be opened for the respective file.
+This view is always associated with a specific file:

 Media Type is determined based on the file name only.
 Results may be inaccurate if the same file extension is used by multiple file types.
 Uncommon types may also not be recognized.